Yeamy/SQLDataSet/README.md

-SQL Data Set
+SQLDataSet
 ===================================
 English | [中文](README-CN.md)

-This project is a simple tools to unSerialize Java Bean from JDBC ResultSet.
+This project is a simple tools to deserialize Java Bean from JDBC ResultSet.

 For Android SQLite also see [SQLiteDataSet](https://github.com/Yeamy/SQLiteDataSet)